Nayemjaman/DjangoRestBlog/README.md

 ## Key Features
-1.Seeing all the blog posts
+1.Seeing all the blog posts</br>
-2.Creating a new blog post[authenticated users ]
+2.Creating a new blog post[authenticated users ]</br>
-3.Editing a blog post written by that particular user[authenticated users ] 4.Deleting a blog post written by that particular user[authenticated users ] 5.Seeing the blog posts written by a specific user[authenticated users ] 6.Upvoting the post
+3.Editing a blog post written by that particular user[authenticated users ]</br>
+4.Deleting a blog post written by that particular user[authenticated users ]</br>
+5.Seeing the blog posts written by a specific user[authenticated users ]</br>
+6.Upvoting the post</br>
-7.Adding a comment on the post[authenticated users ]
+7.Adding a comment on the post[authenticated users ]</br>